This firewall does not have any interfaces assigned that are capable of using ALTQ traffic shaping for igb interface

 According to this url it can be patched to work.
 Can the patches please be made on the pfsense 2.4 code?

-#2 Updated by Chris Collins about 1 month ago
+#2 Updated by Chris Collins over 3 years ago

 Possibly yes as it seems also broken on realtek.

 I tried to move both cables to the reX ports but it seems my re1 port is broken so I tested with just wan on realtek but that wont enable ALTQ either.